yumikawai-sys/LLM_cat_food/README.md

 # Project Name
 LLAMA-2 Fine Tuning
-It is time consuming for humans to read all those reviews.
-This fine-tuned LLM can summarize customer reviews and answer questions to find the best product they need.
+It is time consuming for humans to read all customer reviews of products you are interested in.
+This fine-tuned LLM can summarize customer reviews and answer questions to find the best product you need.

 ## Description
 This project is to fine-tune LLAMA-2 to generate a summary of customer reviews as well as conduct sentiment analysis based on the summary.
 In addition, trained with custom questions to give some advice to find the best cat food.